vikas-trivedi01/Learn-with-me/JS/advance/scopes.md

 ```
 ## Conclusion

-- Javascript's scope is one of the weakness of ES6, but after ES6 introduction to **let** or **const** facilitated block scoped variables.
+- javascript's scope is one of the weakness of ES6, but after ES6 introduction to **let** or **const** facilitated block scoped variables.

 - Scopes provide flexibility and accessibility of how we can declare, manipulate variables.